Joan Hammond: Early life

-Joan was born in May 1912, not long after the family had arrived in New Zealand.
-She was six months old when her family moved again, to Sydney, Australia.
+Born in May 1912, not long after the family had arrived in New Zealand, young Joan was six months old when her family moved again, to Sydney, Australia.
 Her parents finally married in Sydney on 25 May 1927, the day after her 15th birthday, although there is no evidence Samuel's first wife had died by that time, or that they had ever divorced.

-Hammond attended Pymble Ladies' College and excelled in both sports and music.
+She attended Pymble Ladies' College and excelled in both sports and music.
 She studied violin and singing at the New South Wales State Conservatorium of Music in Sydney, and played violin for three years with the Sydney Philharmonic Orchestra before studying singing in Vienna in 1936.